 - In the Impossible Mission games, Mad Scientist Elvin Atombender's doomsday device attempts to crack the world's nuclear launch codes and cause an Earth-Shattering Kaboom.

 - One of the premises of the Halo franchise is that all sentient life in the galaxy will end if the titular Halo rings are fired.
 As it turns out, there is a reason for this function; it is not a Pointless Doomsday Device, but a last-resort tool.
+One that has been used before.

 - Dwarf Fortress.
 Build your own doomsday machine.
 Envelop the world in fire and water and then mix them both and bury the world under a bed of obsidian.
 The type of doomsday device you make is limited only by your imagination and how many pathetic minions you kill trying to build it.
 The most infamous example would be Project "Fuck the World" of Boatmurdered, which flooded the surface map with magma.